ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          end
          ```

-     3. Another way we need to reset the speed of the player is when they die--check out the code below for doing this:
+     3. Another way we need to reset the speed of the player is when they die--check out the code below for doing this, and add it to the current bottom of your script:

          ```lua
          function OnPlayerDied(player, damage)